LXD uses an image based workflow. It comes with a built-in image store where the user or external tools can import images.

 lxc image edit

 command.
-After associating profiles with an image, a container launched
+After associating profiles with an image, an instance launched

 using the image will have the profiles applied in order.
 If